bretif/docker-seafile/README.md

     AUTO_CONF_NGINX :       Create automatically nginx vhost.
 Defaults set to false FCGI :                  Configure seahub to run as fastcgi.
 Need to have reverse proxy configured.
 Defaults to false STATIC_FILES_DIR :      Where static files are stored.
-Defaults to /opt/seafile/nginx/
+Defaults to /opt/seafile/nginx/ NGINX_SSL_KEY :         Path to Key file for SSL config.
+Defaults to false NGINX_SSL_CERT :        Path to Cert file for SSL config.
+Defaults to false SSL_BASE_DIR :          Path in NGINX container where certificats are stored.
+Defaults to /etc/nginx/certs

 You can also configure seahub settings.
 Please refer to seafile doc for more details. http://manual.seafile.com/config/seahub_settings_py.html